 “I ensure each and every volunteer is met when they arrive in South Africa and will be introduced to our beautiful country and the fantastic experience they are about to undertake.

 I was born and have lived my whole life in South Africa.
 I started my career in conservation by doing a volunteer placement on a small island in the Indian Ocean.
 I was so taken with what I had experienced there that I decided to follow a career in conservation.
-I enrolled to do a three year course in Conservation at the Tshwane University in South Africa.
-After completion I worked in the field for eight years, during which time I was privileged to work in some of the wildest areas in southern Africa.
+I enrolled to do a three-year course in Conservation at the Tshwane University in South Africa.
+After completion, I worked in the field for eight years, during which time I was privileged to work in some of the wildest areas in southern Africa.
 During this time I started a degree majoring in Psychology.
 I met the founder of ACE, Rob Harris, in 2000.
 After being ignited by his ideas I founded the Garonga ACE project, which I personally coordinated for three years.
-Since 2003 I have been employed by ACE as the Operations Manager of the projects in southern Africa.
+Since 2003 I have been employed by ACE as the Operations and Programs Manager in southern Africa.
 I live on a small farm to the west of Johannesburg where I pursue my personal interests in horse training and organic small scale farming.”